DeepDoge/head-access-protocol/HAP-1.md

 ## Requirements

 - Iframe must support JavaScript execution (`sandbox="allow-scripts"`).
-- `"allow-same-origin"` is **not required** unless direct DOM access is needed.
 - The parent and iframe must allow communication via `postMessage` (CSP and embed restrictions must permit it).

-## Versioning

-This is version 1 of the Head Access Protocol (`HAP:request:1`).
-Future versions may include:

-- Structured metadata instead of raw HTML
-- Support for async updates (e.g., title changes)
-- Additional metadata scopes beyond `<head>`
-- Error handling or fallback messaging